nlenkowski/blujay/README.md

 ## Thanks

 Blujay was inspired by the excellent [Sage](https://roots.io/sage/) starter theme from [the Roots team](https://roots.io/).
-I've learned much about WordPress development from following it's development, thanks Roots team!
+I've learned much about WordPress from following Sage's development, thanks Roots team!